codacy/docs/docs/repositories-configure/code-patterns.md

 Codacy supports configuration files for several tools.
 To use a configuration file for your static analysis tool:

-1. Add the configuration file to the root of your repository.
+1. Push the configuration file to the root of your [main branch](managing-branches.md).

 1. Open your repository **Code patterns** page and select **Configuration file** for the respective tool: